General Guide: How to Dress Baby for Winter

 Head

-Neck is another important part to protect from the cold.
-It’s hard to find turtle necks for infants, and hence as an alternative, we got a woolen scarf for her.
-Since it’s not easy to swing it around her neck, we sometimes simply placed it across the exposed neck area while she was laying in her pram.
+The neck is another important part to protect from the cold.
+It’s hard to find turtle necks for infants, and hence as an alternative, we got a woollen scarf for her.
+Since it’s not easy to swing it around her neck, we sometimes simply placed it across the exposed neck area while she was lying in her pram.

 Hands